The Arts Dot Event 2025

 Key Deliverables & Results

-Consistent Brand Application: adapted the existing brand identity across all digital platforms, creating a cohesive and professional user experience.
+Consistent Brand Application: Successfully adapted the existing brand identity across all digital platforms, creating a cohesive and professional user experience.

 Curated and coordinated a digital exhibition, The Arts Dot Illuminated.